Shanghai Noon: Critical response

-On Rotten Tomatoes, Shanghai Noon has an approval rating of 80%, based on 135 reviews with an average rating of 6.6/10.
-The site's consensus reads: "Although the plot is really nothing to brag about, Jackie Chan and Owen Wilson work well together.
-The cinematography looks great, and Jackie delivers a hilarious performance.
-This is an old-fashioned crowd-pleaser."
-On Metacritic, it has a score of 77 out of 100 based on 30 reviews.
+Metacritic, which uses a weighted average, assigned the a score of 77 out of 100, based on 30 critics, indicating "generally favorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+-to-F scale.

 Joe Leydon of Variety gave Shanghai Noon a favorable review, characterizing it as "Fast, furious and, quite often, very, very funny."
 Roger Ebert of the Chicago Sun-Times gave the film 3 out of 4 stars, writing: "If you see only one martial arts Western this year (and there is probably an excellent chance of that), this is the one."

 Sequel

 A sequel, Shanghai Knights, was released on February 7, 2003.
 Chan and Wilson reprised their roles, while David Dobkin replaced Tom Dey as director.